section-engineering-education/engineering-education/content/articles/building-a-custom-stopwatch-npm-library-in-typescript/index.md

 For better understanding, I will breakdown the task into simple steps as follows:

 ### Step 1 – Installing Typescript globally on your local machine
 To have access to Typescript and its functionalities, you must install the package globally on your computer.
-That way you can run the Typescript compiler and also use the code documentation, types definitions, and error capture functionalities.
+That way you can run the Typescript compiler and also use the code documentation, types definitions, and error capturing functionalities.

 To install Typescript globally, open the command terminal and run the command below: